fredrikburmester/streamyfin/README.md

 I'd like to thank the following people and projects for their contributions to Streamyfin:

-- [Reiverr](https://github.com/aleksilassila/reiverr) for great help with the Jellyfin API.
+- [Reiverr](https://github.com/aleksilassila/reiverr) for great help with understanding the Jellyfin API.
 - [Jellyfin TS SDK](https://github.com/jellyfin/jellyfin-sdk-typescript) for the TypeScript SDK.
 - The Jellyfin devs for always being helpful in the Discord.